-Cookie cutters are made from a wide variety of different materials, each with benefits and potential drawbacks.
-Plastic cookie cutters are inexpensive and easier for kids to use safely but they are also less durable and can have trouble cutting through soft dough cleanly.
+Plastic cookie cutters are inexpensive and easier for kids to use safely — however, they are also less durable and can have trouble cutting through soft dough cleanly, according to McKenney.
+Bell said she prefers these for most geometric shapes “because they will not bend to your will or your magically powerful hands.”

-While cookie cutters with lots of details may look good, getting dough into and out of tiny spaces can prove frustrating.
-Simple geometric shapes are often more forgiving.
-“When cookie cutters are too intricate, the probability that your sugar cookie dough will hold its shape is unlikely, unless you have some magical cookie dough,” says McKenney.
-“Simple cutters are best.
-They are easy to decorate and that’s where you can make them come to life a bit.”
+“When cookie cutters are too intricate, the probability that your sugar cookie dough will hold its shape is unlikely, unless you have some magical cookie dough,” said McKenney.
+“Simple cutters are best — they’re easy to decorate, and that’s where you can make them come to life a bit.”

 Best cookie cutters to shop